 It was a day of unruly weather in Udon Thani with strong gusts.
 As the police officer continued to read the warrant to the middle-aged woman, she fell back into the wind and began to faint.

-Taken to hospital but back in court on Saturday and jailed without bail as police build their case
+Taken to hospital but back in court on Saturday and jailed without bail by the provincial court

 She was taken to the local hospital where she was initially treated for high blood pressure and kept by doctors for observation.
-She did not escape her fate however for long.
+She did not escape her fate for long however.

 She was brought by police before the Udon Thani Provincial Court on Saturday alongside an associate of her daughter, 25-year-old Wilaiwan Hongprachasap, named as a business partner of Ms Watanee and the administrator of the Facebook page named Fak Yod Tor Anakhot or Savings for the Future where the tempting financial offer was advertised.

-The court refused bail to both suspects and remanded them in custody.
+The court on Saturday refused bail to both suspects.

 7 arrested so far in connection with the fraud

-30 detectives on Saturday interviewed hundreds of victims in Udon Thani as DSI to take over
+30 detectives on Saturday interviewed hundreds of victims in Udon Thani to prepare he case

 On Saturday, up to 30 detectives called in from stations all over Udon Thani interrogated hundreds of victims in connection with the case which the DSI will assume control of next week.